Permissions and permits

 For guidance on what low and high impact means, see our filming factsheet.

-The release of firewood permits and scavenging permits is limited and is dependent on availability and sites which are considered safe for collection.
+Availability of surplus timber for firewood is generally very limited.
 We are currently looking at opportunities to provide a more reliable and regular supply of firewood for domestic users.

 If you are interested in organising an event in our forests, please read our Event Tips (PDF 116KB) and Checklist (PDF 230KB) to help you prepare.
 Depending on the nature of your event, you may need to obtain official permission to hold it.